-Maintain and improve the alkalinity of the water provided to two customers, Chevron Refinery and ExxonMobil Refinery.
+Improve the alkalinity of the recycled water provided to two customers, the Chevron and ExxonMobil Refineries, to facilitate the removal of ammonia.

-Providing the two customers with an improved water quality as well as reducing operational chemical costs for breakpoint chlorination.
+Providing the two customers with an improved water quality as well as reducing operational chemical costs associated with breakpoint chlorination for ammonia removal.